aaps/MCmotions/README.md

 #ToDo:
 1
-good rotation of entitys, instead of the muck we have now ! ability to set the server the proxy will connect to, also to set the listening port and the destination port of the proxy.
+good rotation of entitys, instead of the muck we have now !

 posibillity to start recording as soon as a player will connect to the proxy.